Welcome to the Faculty of Kinesiology and Physical Education!

-Complete and submit the Transfer Credit Assessment Form linked below and submit it to the KPE Registrar's Office by June 30, 2021, or as soon as possible.
+Complete and submit the Transfer Credit Assessment Form along with payment to the KPE Registrar's Office by June 30, 2021, or as soon as possible.

-You are invited to attend the New Student Welcome Session taking place on Thursday, June 27, 2019.
-At this session, you will be able to pick up your welcome package, including instructions for course selection and registration.
-Family members, guardians, mentors and friends are welcome!
+You are invited to participate in the New Student Welcome Session taking place in early July.
+In this session, you will receive instructions for course selection and registration.
 To register, please RSVP to the invitation sent to your email address.

-Once you have your TCard, activate your UTORid account to automatically create your UTmail+ account.
+Once your UTORid is set up you can automatically create your UTmail+ email account.

-Enter this new email address on your ACORN record.
-It’s your responsibility to update your email on ACORN and to check your UTmail+ account daily.
+This new email address will be automatically updated on your ACORN record.
+It’s your responsibility to check your UTmail+ account daily.

-To create your account, visit the UTmail+ website.
+To create your account, go to the UTORid activation website.

-If you maintained your Residence Guarantee, residence placements will be sent to qualified admitted students April through to July.
-You’ll receive one formal offer of residence.
-It’s important that you respond to your residence offer by the deadline stated in the residence offer email.
+If you maintained your Residence Guarantee, residence placements will be sent to qualified admitted students from June through to August.
+You'll receive one formal placement of residence.
+It's important that you respond to your residence placement by the deadline stated in the residence placement email.
 Be sure to check the email account you've registered in ACORN, including any junk/spam folders.